 <img alt="Selected device" src="images/bluhand-device.jpg" style="width: 384"/>If you use the Knobbler4-with-Bluhand.tosc

-TouchOSC layout on your iPad, then you can use the Bluhand
+TouchOSC layout on your tablet, then you can use the Bluhand

 tab to access all of the parameters the currently selected device offers.